About the Center for Global Health

-The Global Health Programs Office (GHP) at PennMed was launched by the School of Medicine in 2004, in response to requests from Penn's medical students who had formed a global health interest group.
-Since its initiation, the program has grown in a stepwise fashion, with the participation of programs and faculty from many departments.
+The Center for Global Health began as the Global Health Programs Office (GHP) at PennMed, and was launched by the School of Medicine in 2004 in response to requests from Penn's medical students who had formed a global health interest group.
+Since its initiation, the Center has grown in a stepwise fashion, with the participation of programs and faculty from many departments.
 For convenience, global health activities may be divided into three major rubrics: (i) Education and Training; (ii) Research; (iii) Service and Clinical Programs.

-For additional information about GHP, please see our annual report: GHP Annual Report CY 2013 (.pdf)
+For additional information about CGH, please see our annual report: CGH Annual Report CY 2013 (.pdf)

 Perelman School of Medicine